 5. Get Help

-Some professionals do their own taxes, but if filing your taxes is already incredibly stressful for you, you likely won’t want to do it on your own.
+While many professionals do their own taxes, if filing is stressful for you, you don’t have to do it alone.
 You can hire either a certified public accountant (CPA) or an enrolled agent (EA) to assist, either someone at a private or local firm or someone at a nationwide firm (such as H&R Block).

 6. Know What to Expect